0xPARC/0xparc-intro-book/retreat-notes.typ

   w_R &= (a_1 g_4 + a_2 g_5 + a_3 g_6) + (b_4 h_1 + b_5 h_2 + b_6 h_3)
   + (a_4 b_1 + a_5 b_2 + a_6 b_3) u. $
 And $w(x) = v + x dot w_L + x^(-1) dot w_R$ as before.

+== Using IPA for a polynomial commitment scheme

+TODO